 A leader in health care education innovation

-Our School of Nursing has about 1,000 students enrolled each year in our nationally recognized programs.
-It features three baccalaureate degree offerings: traditional undergraduate, post-baccalaureate, and R.N.-to–Bachelor of Science online.
-We also offer a Bachelor of Science to Doctor of Nursing Practice (D.N.P.) degree, with specialties in adult/geriatric nurse practitioner, family nurse practitioner and adult/family psychiatric nurse practitioner, and a post-master’s D.N.P.
+Our School of Nursing is one of the largest in the state, with about 1,000 students enrolled each year in our nationally recognized programs.
+We’re proud to have been recognized by Nursing Schools Almanac as one of the top nursing schools in the Plains region as well as one of the top nursing schools in the country.
+St. Scholastica offers three baccalaureate degree options: traditional undergraduate, postbaccalaureate, and RN–to–Bachelor of Science online.
+We also offer a Bachelor of Science–to–Doctor of Nursing Practice (DNP) degree, with specialties in Adult/Geriatric Nurse Practitioner, Family Nurse Practitioner and Adult/Family Psychiatric Nurse Practitioner, and a post-master’s DNP.

 St. Scholastica emphasizes student-faculty research, with close mentoring from professors and industry-leading professionals.